 Come visit any Saturday 1-4 pm

 Come visit us.
-Open Saturdays 1-4 pm, unless weather interferes.
+Open Saturdays 1-4 pm, except holiday weekends.
 New displays are up and more are being added.
 Admission is free - bring a friend!

 The Springfield Art & Historical Society exists to promote an appreciation of Springfield’s history and historical art by identifying, collecting, preserving, and making available material that documents the story of the town’s people, industry, and culture.